nicolange4/jupy-test/README.md

 ### Building the book

-If you'd like to develop and/or build the superbook2 book, you should:
+If you'd like to develop and/or build the odsbook book, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. (Optional) Edit the books source files located in the `superbook2/` directory
+3. (Optional) Edit the books source files located in the `odsbook/` directory
-4. Run `jupyter-book clean superbook2/` to remove any existing builds
+4. Run `jupyter-book clean odsbook/` to remove any existing builds
-5. Run `jupyter-book build superbook2/`
+5. Run `jupyter-book build odsbook/`

-A fully-rendered HTML version of the book will be built in `superbook2/_build/html/`.
+A fully-rendered HTML version of the book will be built in `odsbook/_build/html/`.

 ### Hosting the book